DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

       - This data field will not appear if:

         	- No accessory state is active.
         	- It is disabled in the config.h file.
-No `$` mask setting available.
+No `$` mask setting is available.
-        	- If override refresh counter is in-between intermittent reports.
+        	- If the override refresh counter is in-between intermittent reports.
-        	- `WCO:` exists in current report during refresh.
+        	- `WCO:` exists in the current report during refresh.
 Automatically set to try again on next report.